Julius Evola: Fascist Italy

+From the mid-1930s Evola also participated in the intellectual milieu surrounding the School of Fascist Mysticism, giving lectures and contributing to discussions of the spiritual and ethical foundations of Fascism.
+His participation did not imply agreement with the school's terminology: Evola objected to describing Fascism itself as a form of "mysticism", arguing that it had not adequately addressed what he understood as the higher values of the sacred and could, at most, possess a specifically Fascist ethics.

 Scholars disagree about why Benito Mussolini embraced racist ideology in 1938—some have written that Mussolini was more motivated by political considerations than ideology when he introduced antisemitic legislation in Italy.
 Other scholars have rejected the argument that the racial ideology of Italian fascism could be attributed solely to Nazi influence.
 A more recent interpretation is that Mussolini was frustrated by the slow pace of fascist transformation and, by 1938, had adopted increasingly radical measures including a racial ideology.
 Aaron Gillette has written that "Racism would become the key driving force behind the creation of the new fascist man, the uomo fascista."
 With the passage of the Italian racial laws in 1938 and Italy's campaign against Jews, Evola demanded measures to counter "the Jewish menace", through "discrimination and selection".
 Echoing Evola's writings, Mussolini declared in 1938 that "The population of Italy today is of Aryan origin and Italy's civilization is Aryan."